kisese/golang-mpesa/README.md

 }
 ```

-If everything is ok you can check your phone for the M-PESA popup.
+If everything is ok you can check your phone for the M-PESA payment pop-up.

 Mpesa callbacks will be received on
 ```bash
 http://localhost:8080/stk/callback